 Lindens: Silver & Littleleaf lindens (Tilia tomentosa & T.cordata) – non-native trees; fragrant flowers.

 Maples: Sugar maple, Red maple (Acer saccharum & A.rubrum) – native trees with excellent fall color.

-Oaks: Pin, Red, Scarlet, Willow & White oaks (Quercus species) - native; Red & Scarlet have red fall lvs.
+Oaks: Pin, Red, Scarlet, Willow & White oaks (Quercus species) - native; Red & Scarlet have red fall leaves.

-Persian Ironwood (Parrotia) – a non-native with showy bark, tiny red winter blooms, colorful fall foliage.
+Persian Ironwood (Parrotia) – a non-native with showy bark, tiny red winter blooms.